These are some of the terms and phrases you may encounter during your adoption journey.

 Your support networks are anybody who could provide you with help and support.
 This could be friends, family or people in the community, or religious groups.

-Adoptive families can access a range of support courses providing insight into adoption issues.
+Adoptive families can access a range of support courses providing insight into adoption issues, you can find these on the training courses page.